anishdpatel28/CommandKit/README.md

 2. Test downloading and running ReqGen and MacroBoard
 3. Customize the UI and functionality as needed
 4. Add new projects to the umbrella application
-5. Build and distribute standalone applications
+5. Build and distribute applications for all platforms